Flavored tobacco: Use by youth

 Flavored tobacco products—particularly flavored cigarettes (including menthol), cigarillos, hookah, and electronic cigarettes—are disproportionately preferred by adolescents and young adults.
 Because of the high availability of these popular flavors, flavored tobacco products are widely used for at least 80% of youth tobacco users.
 According to the CDC, 67% of high school students and 49% of middle school students who used tobacco products in the past 30 days reported using a flavored tobacco product during that time.

 Flavored tobacco products promote youth smoking initiation and help young occasional smokers to become daily smokers by reducing or masking the natural harshness and taste of tobacco smoke and increasing the social acceptability of the toxic tobacco product.
+The Longitudinal PATH Study found that the first use of flavored tobacco products was associated with an increased risk of subsequent tobacco use among youth, young adults, and adults.
 Menthol appeals to younger or beginning smokers largely because the menthol masks the harshness and discomfort of inhaling smoke, making smoking more palatable.
 Trying menthols increases smoking initiation among youth and young adults, and menthols users face greater addiction and decreased success in quitting smoking.
 Young people who use menthol cigarettes are 80% more likely to become life-long smokers than those who use regular cigarettes.
 Likewise, studies associate youth hookah use with subsequent cigarette use, increased intensity of cigarette use, and decreased success in quitting.
-A 2016 study found 11- to 16-year-old English children exposed to e-cigarette advertisements highlighting flavored, in contrast to flavor-free e-cigarettes, increased e-cigarette appeal and usage.
+Flavored e-cigarettes have been marketed using flavors, packaging and promotional features that research has found particularly appealing to adolescents.
+Systematic reviews have linked non-tobacco flavors to greater product appeal, increased interest in trying e-cigarettes, and initiation among youth.
+A 2016 study also supported this finding: English children aged 11 to 16 who were exposed to e-cigarette advertisements that highlighted flavored, in contrast to flavor-free e-cigarettes, reported increased e-cigarette appeal and usage of e-cigarettes.
 As such, adolescents were more likely to initiate vaping through flavored e-cigarettes than unflavored ones, and a majority of youth who used an e-cigarette first tried a flavored e-cigarette.
+In the United States, youth e-cigarette use peaked in 2019 and has generally declined since then.
+Despite this decline, e-cigarettes remain the most commonly used tobacco product among youth.